Quickstart Guide (Sandbox)

 }

-Let's take a look at the response, focusing on the virtual account object:
+Let's take a look at the response, focusing on the virtual account

-• The virtualAccountId is the unique identifier for the newly created virtual account.
-This ID should be saved for future retrieval of account information, including deposit instructions and micro-deposit details required by the institution.
+is the unique identifier for the newly created virtual account.
+This ID should be saved for future retrieval of account information, including deposit instructions and micro-deposit details required by the institution. - The

-• The paymentRails indicates the payment methods supported by this virtual account.
+indicates the payment methods supported by this virtual account. - The

-• IMPORTANT: The depositInstructions object contains the bank account details that the user needs to deposit fiat into for onramping.
+object contains the bank account details that the user needs to deposit fiat into for onramping.

 Link Plaid Account for USD Onramp

-Please note that linking a Plaid account alone will not allow you to onramp, as onramping requires a virtual account.
-If you've been following this guide and have already made a Create Onramp Virtual Account call earlier, then a virtual account has already been created for you.
-If you don't have a virtual account yet, you can set the createVirtualAccount request parameter to true to have one automatically created.
+Please note that linking a Plaid USD account alone will not allow you to onramp, as onramping requires a virtual account.
+If you've been following this guide and have already made a Create a virtual account call earlier, then a virtual account has already been created for you.
+If you don't have a virtual account yet, please go to the previous step and create a virtual account first.

 In essence, linking a plaid account for USD onramp allows you to ACH pull funds from the user's Plaid bank account whenever they want to onramp, eliminating the need for manual deposits into the virtual account.